pcdoyle/palogcrunch/README.md

 ### To Do

-* Add example CSV file with input data.
-* Add command line arguments.
+* Add more command line arguments.
 * Clean up the code.
 * Figure out more useful features to add.
+* Add support for IPv6 (Hard to do currently as my workplace doesn't support IPv6 yet).

 ### Features